MasaoFujii/pg_control_priority/README.md

 server process to the specified value.
 This function can change the priority of postmaster, backend, or auxiliary process.

-Valid priority values are between 0 and 19.
+Valid priority values are between 0 and 19 in Linux, and between 0 and 20 in other systems like MacOS.
 Lower value than the current priority cannot be specified.
 See getpriority(2) man page for details about a scheduling priority.